le717/Blocks/Documentation/Tutorial.md

 > "Wait a second, le717!
 You have not said what the code for this cube is!"

 Indeed I have not, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
-Well, I _could_ just tell you to look at the Legend and get the code since it is listed there, but that would be laziness on my part.
+Well, I _could_ just tell you to look at the Character Legend and get the code since it is listed there, but that would be laziness on my part.
 The code is `RB`, `R` meaning Red, and `B` marking its distinctiveness from the other, normal cubes (`C`).

 NOW that we have the code, We will place this cube on the 3rd column of the 4th row, so that the lines now look like: